Skip to main content

 Firm Account Management for the Franklin County e-Filing System

-Available to participating law firms a Firm Account Management account for reconciling their monthly filing fees through the Franklin County e-Filing system.
+Available to participating law firms a Firm Account Management account for reconciling their monthly filing fees through the Franklin County E-Filing system.
 To request a Firm Account Management account for your law firm, please email the Franklin County Clerk's office at: [email protected]

-Frequently Asked Questions About e-Filing
+Frequently Asked Questions (FAQS) About e-Filing

+Do I need special software to E-File?
 You need the ability to save your documents into Portable Document Format (PDF) and MS Word (.doc, .docx) for proposed orders/entries.
-Microsoft Office 2007 and 2010 provide this capability.
+Microsoft Office provides this capability.
 Various free software downloads that enable PDF conversion are available through the Internet.

-Do I need special hardware to e-File?
+Do I need special hardware to E-File?

-A computer, Internet connection and an e-mail address are needed to e-File.
+A computer, Internet connection and an e-mail address are needed to E-File.
 In order to file documents that are not in PDF or MS Word (.doc, .docx) format you may need an optical scanner.